Tuesday, April 10, 2018

 "2150 A.D.
 Is it a time?
 Is it a place?
 Is it a dream?
 Is it reality?
 Come with Jon into this world that can be-- and find out!"

-Feck's cover art on The Beyonders is a prime example of classically styled science-fiction art and design, and it could easily double as a cool 1950's movie poster.
-Warner published Manly Wade Wellman's novel in paperback in April of 1977, but it just as easily could have been April of 1957.
+Feck's cover art on The Beyonders is a prime example of classically styled science-fiction art and design, a look that could easily double for a 1950's SF movie poster.
+Warner published Manly Wade Wellman's novel in paperback in April of 1977--or was it, ha ha, April of 1957?

 "The trouble in Sky Notch all started when that picture-painter Crispin came to town.
 Such a nice fellow, fitted in real well.
 Doc invited him to dinner; Slowly Kimber square-danced with him.
 And he even got Captain Kimber to let him come watch a clan baptism ritual up in the hills!
 Gander eye Gentry, who had his eye on Slowly, had his eye on Crispin too.
 Yet even he never linked Crispin with the creature he'd glimpsed in the hills--the thing that left a trail of burnt grass in its wake.
 And Crispin was an important part of the terror when the most down-to-earth of villages was menaced by something Unearthly... "